yellowme/base-ios/YellowPod/README.md

 ### Style Guide

-We are following the [Raywenderlich Styleguide](https://github.com/raywenderlich/swift-style-guide).
+We are following the [Raywenderlich Styleguide](https://github.com/raywenderlich/swift-style-guide) and using [recipes](https://github.com/yellowme/guides/blob/master/code-review/SWIFT.md) as guide for our coding process.
 Please read it before contribue :raised_hand: